turingschool/curriculum/tutorials/models/validations.markdown

 end
 ```

 It's CSS-compatible with the original Rails 2 implementation and respects i18n message definitions.
-Speaking of...
+Speaking of i18n...

 #### Custom Messages & Internationalization

 All the validations support a `:message` parameter in the model where you can specify a custom message.
 But this is the wrong way to do it, and I hope that option is soon deprecated.

-Instead, the messages should live in our translation file.
+Instead, the messages should be specified in our translation file.
 These files live in `config/locales/` and have names corresponding to the language code, like `en.yml` for English or `es.yml` for Spanish.

 In that translation file you can override the default messages either globally for all uses of a validation or on a per-model basis.
 Check out the Rails source code for lots of details on implementation: https://github.com/rails/rails/blob/master/activerecord/lib/active_record/locale/en.yml